 Instead of trying to hide your addiction, it’s best to come clean with your employer.
-There is no shame in admitting that you have a substance abuse problem then taking time off from work to go deal with the addiction.
+There is no shame in admitting you have a substance abuse problem and taking time off from work to go deal with the addiction.

 Common Concerns about Receiving Treatment

 When considering drug and alcohol addiction treatment, you’ll have to deal with some important issues namely- how will going to rehab affect your job and how will you pay for rehab treatment?